BitFunnel/NativeJIT/Examples/Functional/README.md

 ## Parser Example

+This is a version of the Parser example, modified to support `let` expressions.

 This example demonstrates a compiler for infix expressions.
 For simplicity, the sample only supports floats
-(as of the first README.md commit, the compiler itself is just 300 lines of C++ code!)
+(as of the first README.md commit, the compiler itself is just under 500 lines of C++ code!)

 Expressions can be composed of